 Like blueberries, cranberries can still be found growing as wild shrubs in northern Europe, northern Asia, and North America.
 When cultivated, however, cranberries are grown on low trailing vines atop great sandy bogs.
 The cranberry most cultivated as a commercial crop is an American native.
 The variety cultivated commercially in the northern United States and southern Canada, the American cranberry, produces a larger berry than either the Southern cranberry, a wild species that is native to the mountains of the eastern United States, or the European variety.

 By the beginning of the 18th century, the tart red berries were already being exported to England by early American colonists.
-Cranberry cultivation soon spread not only across the U.S. through Wisconsin
+Cranberry cultivation soon spread not only across the U.S. through Wisconsin to Washington and Oregon.

 The berries are used to produce beverages and many other food products, as well as dietary supplements in the form of extracts, capsules, or tablets.